The Gift of Adversity

 I also had unusual health challenges develop in my twenties, which left me exhausted and spent.
 Alone and in despair, I would sob in my bedroom, away from the children’s view, praying for peace, comfort, and strength.

-I would talk or cry to anyone who would listen, trying to reconcile how this could have happened to me.
+I would share my predicament with anyone who would listen, trying to reconcile how this could have happened to me.
 I was dealing with so many different issues that I became overwhelmed and didn’t know what to do about it.

 My upbringing hadn’t prepared me for this.
 Though I had been taught important values and principles in my youth, I didn’t know how to apply them.
 The victim mentality I had inherited was strong and in full force!